GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/flash-transition-painter/index.md

 # Flash and transition painter

 <img src="https://resources.gdevelop-app.com/assets/Icons/movie-filter.svg" class="extension-icon"></img>
-Behavior for shape painter allows you to paint a color all over the screen for period of time with an effect (useful for simulate flash and transition effect).
+Paint a color all over the screen for period of time with an effect (useful for simulate flash and transition effect).

 **Authors and contributors** to this community extension: (not specified).